Hiwonder-docs/PuppyPi/source/docs/13_visual_recognition_and_tracking.md

 <img class="common_img" src="../_static/media/chapter_13/section_1/image11.png"  style="width:300px;" />

 We need to adjust the value of L, A and B to approach the zone of the recognized color.
-Take "red" for example, and please follow these steps to adjust.
+Take "**red**" for example, and please follow these steps to adjust.

 (1) Firstly, set all the parameters at left as 0, and at right as 255.